 BIS 344 Intermediate Geographic Analysis and Applications Provides intermediate level training in Geographic Information Systems (GIS) for the analysis of environmental and spatial data.
-Emphasizes on the applications of raster and vector modeling to map and analyze geo-spatial phenomena, and proposes solutions to environmental problems.
-Prerequisite: BIS 342 or equivalent course or instructor's permission.
+Emphasizes on the applications of raster and vector and modeling to map analyze geo-spatial phenomena, and proposes solutions environmental problems.
+Prerequisite: BIS 342 or BIS 343.
 (5) NW, QSR